Canada Graduate Scholarship Michael Smith Foreign Study Supplement - 3rd Call

 - Two signed letters of support:

-The Faculty of Graduate and Postdoctoral Studies will review applications for eligibility and completeness and forward eligible applications to CIHR.
+The Faculty of Graduate and Postdoctoral Studies will review applications for eligibility and completeness and forward eligible applications to the participating funding agencies.

 Please review the harmonized program description hosted on NSERC’s website: http://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSForeignStudy-BE....

 For questions about UBC's MSFSS application and review procedures, please contact Joanne Tsui at firstname.lastname@example.org.